 I’m the founder of Red Hawk Interactive Inc. Started in mid-2011, Red Hawk Interactive looks for more efficient ways to connect consumers with goods and services on disruptive platforms, specifically, Internet TV.
 We look at how consumers do things today, how to make them more convenient and efficient in the future, and then wrap a business model and sales strategy around it.
 Then we get to work building prototypes, testing consumer response, and repeating that until we have a fully developed product.
-With influences from 99%, Sean Carey’s HD Interactive, and backed by Gazelle Lab, Red Hawk Interactive’s intent is to consistently develop new ideas and relentlessly bring those ideas to market.
+With influences from 99%, Sean Carey’s HD Interactive, and backed by Gazelle Lab, Red Hawk Interactive’s intent is to build awesome stuff that people love.

 I was the Digital Innovation Strategist with Cox Target Media where I worked on digital strategy and new products.
 I also consult with local companies to assist them with developing new product concepts, new business models and the people and teams to make it all happen.
 In my spare time I am working on a new opportunity that will be announced in the first second third quarter of 2011.

 I was also the Co-Founder and President of Information Technology & Operations for iThinkWorks, WISEOZ.com and BusinessHelpingBusiness.com.
 With good reviews from KillerStartups.com, Mashable and others, we came close to finding our niche.
 As the cost of customer acquisition spiked, we had to kill the products.
 I’ve spent sixteen years in Information Technology as a Developer, DBA and Project Manager before moving to the New Media Group where I worked on digital strategy and new product development for Cox Target Media.